SB-1119

 Plain Language

-Operators are prohibited from: (1) targeting advertising at children, including through product placement in chat conversations; (2) selling, sharing, or using a child's personal information for any purpose not expressly authorized by this chapter; and (3) designing, implementing, or deploying dark patterns or deceptive interface features that mislead, impair, or interfere with a child's or parent's autonomy, decision-making, or ability to locate and use safety features, privacy controls, or parental controls.
-The advertising prohibition is broader than the in-chat advertising prohibition in § 22612(d)(5)(I) — it covers all targeted advertising, not just ads during chat conversations.
-The data use restriction is strict — only purposes expressly authorized by this chapter are permitted.
+Operators are prohibited from: (1) targeting any advertising at a child, including product placement within conversations; (2) selling, sharing, or using a child's personal information for any purpose not expressly authorized by this chapter; and (3) designing, implementing, or deploying interface designs, features, or techniques likely to mislead or interfere with a reasonable child's or parent's autonomy, decision-making, or ability to locate and use safety features, privacy controls, or parental controls.
+The advertising prohibition is absolute — no form of targeted advertising to children is permitted, including in-conversation product placement.
+The personal data restriction is strict — only uses expressly authorized by this chapter are permitted.
+The dark pattern prohibition specifically protects the ability to find and use safety features.

 Statutory Text